nextgis/docs_ngweb/source/infowebgis.rst

 In this section you can see a list of available NextGIS Web backups, as well as download any of them.
 The process of creating backups and restoring for developers is described in `this section <https://docs.nextgis.ru/docs_ngweb_dev/doc/admin/backup_restore.html>`_.

+.. note:: This functionality is available only for `on-premise <https://nextgis.com/pricing/>`_ Web GIS.

 Backup policy